 Reed is steadfast in its belief in the intrinsic value of rigorous scholarship and the joy of serious intellectual pursuit.
 Reed provides a structured curriculum with an emphasis on independent inquiry, extensive feedback from professors, and a deeply collaborative academic environment.
 Students learn how to learn—how to dedicate themselves to studying and how to work toward the production of new knowledge.

-- Reed received #1 in Professors Get High Marks and Top 20 in Great Financial Aid, Princeton Review 2015
+- Reed received #3 in Best Classroom Experience and Top 20 in Great Financial Aid, Princeton Review 2017.

 - Honors, prizes, and scholarships include:

 - Graduate: 17